Select your country

 The logic for us is simple: we cannot trust cyber criminals and neither should you.
 Why should you believe the words of someone who illegally accessed your network, encrypted your data and demanded money to decrypt it, then stole data while threatening to publicly release it to shame your company?

+Ransomware is a serious threat and dealing with it requires a firm stance against paying ransom to attackers.
 Ransomware is above all an extortion scam and should be handle as such.

 Ransomware: a not so risky business

 As with any illegal criminal activity, the perpetrators are only in it for the money.
 If you take that away, you take away the incentive.
-Unfortunately, for a lot of cybercriminals the risks are small, they have little to no chance of getting caught, and if they do virtually, they have no worry of prosecution.
+Unfortunately, for a lot of cybercriminals who spread ransomware, the risks are small, they have little to no chance of getting caught, and if they do virtually, they have no worry of prosecution.

-So, logic dictates that if the money is there, they will carry out the crime.
+So, logic dictates that if the money is there, they will carry out the cybercrime.
 The old cliché “crime doesn’t pay” doesn’t hold any water.
 Just in the last 12 months, my team has seen a sharp increase in the amount of money that attackers are asking for.
 Amounts that would have previously seemed extreme are now the norm, with most demands that we see coming in being over £200,000, and sometimes running into the millions.

-There are lots of reasons for the increase.
+There are lots of reasons for the increase of ransomware.
 In the 4 months of 2021, the Orange Cyberdefense’s CSIRT has seen three cases of attackers adding this (or similar) to the ransom note, “we have looked at your financial documents and know that you can afford the requested amount”, or attackers claiming to have “done vast amounts of research” and targeting the company because they know they can pay large amounts.

 In one extreme case, the attackers had what seemed like legitimate bank statements to prove that a company had “deep pockets”.